Odyssey Info

 praise from teacher

-The US Trek itinerary directly supports National Education Standards and follows the same progression as the majority of US History classes in the US.
-75% of teachers in these classes teach a one-year survey course.
-So the US Trek will also be a one-year survey, focusing on US History through the Civil War in the fall, and then exploring the United States in the 20th Century next spring.
-This will allow the maximum number of teachers to participate while enhancing their existing curriculum - not adding to it, a major inhibitor for overworked teachers.
-Over 10,000 teachers are expected to participate, reaching over 400,000 students.
-The itinerary is being developed with the cordination of over 50 professors of US History and Culture from all over the US, including UC Berkeley, Yale, Cornell, William and Mary, San Francisco State and others.
+The US Trek itinerary directly supported theNational Education Standards and followed the same progression as the majority of US History classes in the US at the time.
+75% of teachers in those classes taught a one-year survey course.
+So the US Trek was also a one-year survey, focusing on US history through the Civil War in the fall, and then exploring the United States in the 20th Century in the spring.
+This allowed the maximum number of teachers to participate while enhancing their existing curriculum - not adding to it, a major inhibitor for overworked teachers.
+The itinerary was developed with the participation of over 50 professors of US history and culture from all over the US, including UC Berkeley, Yale, Cornell, William and Mary, San Francisco State and others.

 I. In Search of American Roots